MY PREVIOUS SELLER SUCCESSES

 -

-When the owner and I met she disclosed that the roof was original and had been repaired before but she thought it would pass an inspection.
-Based on that information and the comparable home sales, we decided to list at $340,000 (thinking the highest it could appraise for may be between $350,000 and $360,000).
-We received several offers, most around $360,000 but a couple much higher.
-Ultimately we were able to get her under contract at $391,755.
-However, knowing that it wouldn’t appraise for that high, I made sure the buyer put in an appraisal gap contingency - they were willing to pay over the appraisal value so that the seller would still be guaranteed as much money as possible for her home.
+When the owner and I met she disclosed that the roof was original and had been repaired before but she thought it would still pass an inspection.
+Based on that information and the comparable home sales, we decided to list at $340,000.
+Ultimately we put it under contract at $391,755.
+However, knowing that it wouldn’t appraise that high, I made sure the buyer put in an appraisal gap contingency.
 Unfortunately we discovered during the inspection process that the roof was leaking and needed to be replaced.
 I put the seller in touch with a roofer who would take payment at closing (so she didn’t need to come out of pocket up front for the expense).
-Additionally, when the appraiser reached out to appraise the home, I made the argument to them that with the new roof, this home was actually almost as valuable as a new construction home (as it was only 12 years old) and therefore should be compared to much newer homes that were selling at higher prices than the other homes like hers in the neighborhood.
-Thanks to that, the appraiser did end up appraising the home for the full contract price, so the seller got $50,000 more than they expected to.
+Additionally, when the appraiser reached out to appraise the home, I made the argument to them that with the new roof, this home was actually almost as valuable as a new construction home (as it was only 12 years old) and therefore should be compared to much newer homes that were selling at higher prices than the other homes like the sellers in the neighborhood.
+Thanks to that, the appraiser did end up appraising the home for the full contract price, so the seller got $50,000 more than they expected to at closing.

 -